Hashimoto’s and polycystic ovary syndrome (PCOS)

 Hashimoto’s and PCOS go beyond complex hormone and autoimmune issues.
 Some shared health issues are:

 Changes in glucose and lipid metabolism: an increase in LDL-cholesterol and triglycerides; and a decrease in HDL-cholesterol (47, 48)

 Insulin resistance and a higher chance of developing type 2 diabetes (8, 49)

 What can help?

-Metformin, a diabetes medicine that helps control blood sugar levels is frequently prescribed to patients with PCOS.
-One study has shown that a six month metformin treatment in PCOS and Hashimoto’s patients normalized TSH blood values, but it did not do much for fT3 and fT4 (50).
-More research is needed, but perhaps it can be a valid treatment strategy for some of us.
+Metformin—a diabetes medicine that helps control blood sugar levels—is frequently prescribed to patients with PCOS.
+One study found that a six month metformin treatment in PCOS and Hashimoto’s patients normalized TSH blood values, but it didn’t do much for fT3 and fT4 levels (50).
+More research is needed, but perhaps it can be a helpful treatment strategy for some people

 High estrogen levels seem to be the main culprit for development of Hashimoto’s thyroiditis in people diagnosed with PCOS.

 What can you do to improve your health?

 You might want to avoid estrogen rich foods (soy and/or flax seeds).